mikegratton/LetsTalk/README.md

 1. Automate FastDDS version upgrade

-2. To/from json additions for fastddsgen
+2. From json additions for fastddsgen